tipofyzik/habit_tracker_app/README.md

 # 4. Further developing
 My project has cases which can be further developed:
 1. The option of 'upcoming events' can be added.
 If the user would like to look at the events that they have to accomplish this day/week/month/etc., the program would dispay these events accordingly.
 This feature would make it more convenient to track one's habits.
 2. The GUI can be added.
+This will increase usability.
+3. The analitics module can be extended to make the analysis more complex and representative simultaneously.
+For example, graphs that represents successful completion of habits can be added.

 # 5. Sources
 [1] https://www.python.org/